colinpannikkat/autodiff/README.md

 pip install .
 ```

-Then, instantiate a variable and do any computation
+Then, instantiate a variable and do any computation with it.

 ```python3
 from autodiff import Variable